schellenberg/computerscience20/docs/_sources/Python/Overview/QuickOverview.rst.txt

 - tells the user if the number is too high or too low
 - congratulates the user when they guess the correct number with a message such as "Way to go!
 You guessed the right number in 9 tries!"

 We are going to try to implement this game in Python. **Please note: you will likely run into many problems trying to create this game in Python.** However, it can be really helpful to try problems that feel like they are above your skill level.
 Soon, you will be able to create programs like this on your own!
-Your teacher might choose to give you some time to try this on your own, then demonstrate a possible solution to the problem.
+Your teacher might choose to give you some time to try this on your own, then demonstrate a possible solution to the problem, or perhaps come back to this game in a couple of weeks.

 .. activecode:: module_intro_3